Available · senior AI roles · remote

 Frontend Lead

 Owned the front-end stack.
-Mentored juniors.
+Led an 8-person frontend team.
 Nuxt 2 -> 3 from alpha.

 YEAR 07